On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Examples

 The second example is the Burnside Mackey functor $\A$.
 It is the most important example - since we will build our understanding of multiplicative structure of Eilenberg-MacLane spectra upon the knowledge of the graded ring structure of $\ha^Q_\star$.

 The Mackey functor $\A$ has the following form:

-with structure maps defined by $\tr_{\A}(1)=\omega$ and restriction being a ring map with $\res_{\A}(\omega)=2$.
+with the transfer given by multiplication by $\omega$ and the restriction given by evaluating at $\omega=2$.
 Note that the $Q/Q$-level of $\A$ is in fact the Burnside ring $\mathbb{A}(Q)$ with $\omega$ being the class of $Q/e$.
-The Mackey functor valued coefficients of $\A$ may be found in \cite{MR979507} and \cite{MR2025457}.
+The Mackey functor valued coefficients of $\A$ may be found in \cite[Section 2]{MR979507} and \cite[Proposition 1.7(b)]{MR2025457}.

 The coefficients of $\ha^h$, $\ha_h$ and $\ha^t$ depend only on $\A(Q/e)=\mathbb{Z}$ (see Propositions \ref{prop coefficients of hfp and ho} and \ref{prop coefficients of Tate}), which is the same as $\underline{\mathbb{Z}}(Q/e)$.
 So $\ha^{hQ}_\star\cong\hz^{hQ}_\star$, analogously for $\ho{\hz}{\star}$ and $\ha^{tQ}_\star$.
 Thus Lemma \ref{lemma homotopy fixed points hz} gives a description for this entries of the Tate diagram.